 Method 2: Block Internet via Third-party App

-② Upon opening, Netguard is disabled by default.
-Turn on the toggle switch at the top of the app screen.
-It will ask permission to create a VPN connection to filter internet traffic for selected apps.
-Grant the permission.
+Step 2: Netguard is by default disabled when the program opens.
+The toggle switch at the top of the app screen should be turned on.
+It will request authorization before establishing a VPN connection to block internet traffic for particular apps.
+Give the go-ahead.

 Step 3: However, Netguard will request that you turn off battery optimization for the software, so it will drain the battery life of your phone.
 Additionally, if Netguard is active during shutdown, it will also be enabled during startup.
 Look for Netguard on the battery optimization screen.
 In order to enable Netguard to run in the background, select the Power Saver setting.

 Step 4: Continue at Netguard.
 To grant or deny an app access to Wi-Fi or mobile data, go through the list of apps.
 The icon’s colors switch from green to orange with a slash when it is disabled.
 You have the option to turn off either one or both internet access options.